kylemiller3/osrs-competition-bot/README.md

   * Globally enabled events disallow custom type events.
   * Globally enabled events are limited to one week in duration.
   * The event id is shown on the newly created scoreboard prefixed with a pound sign (#)
-  * See below for list of skills, bosses etc.

 **.delete** - Deletes an event.
   * Events can only be deleted by the Discord Guild that created them.